merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

 **Table 6.
 Lowest Tax – Summary Taxes**

-In this case, the order will be shipped from the Kansas.
+In this case, the order will be shipped from Kansas.

 ##### Lowest Subtotal

 You may sell the same product at different prices depending on the warehouse location.
-In the instance below you offer discounts on the Item A and the Item B for the warehouses Colorado and Kansas.
+In the example below, you're offering discounts on Item A and Item B for the Colorado and Kansas warehouses.

 Warehouse | Item A | Item B